 |Queen Latifah, Kylie Rogers, Jennifer Garner. (c) Sony Pictures.|

-Kylie Rogers plays a ten year old girl who has been ill and in excruciating pain for months seeing specialist after specialist before finally receiving the diagnosis that she has an incurable disease.
-Talk about a bitter pill to swallow but she demonstrates an inner strength and peace, resilience, wisdom beyond her years and yet at the same time you are never able to forget she is just that, a ten year old girl who should be playing soccer with her friends and sisters instead of drinking her food through a tube.
+Kylie Rogers plays a ten-year-old girl who has been ill and in excruciating pain for months seeing specialist after specialist before finally receiving the diagnosis that she has an incurable disease.
+Talk about a bitter pill to swallow but she demonstrates inner strength and peace, resilience, wisdom beyond her years, and yet at the same time you are never able to forget she is just that, a ten-year-old girl who should be playing soccer with her friends and sisters instead of drinking her food through a tube.
 One particular moment in the hospital when she hits her lowest is especially powerful and you cannot help but really feel for the pain she is going through.
 I honestly wanted to give this little girl a standing ovation after watching the film.

 There are real people being depicted with real struggles and real concerns.